castedo/bpdf-spec/doc.md

 The `<p>` element in Baseprint XML is now aligned with the HTML standard.
 This is an intentional non-alignment with the NISO JATS standard.
-The reference XST transform file will transform Baseprint XML to JATS XML that does include non-HTML-standard JATS `<p>` elements required by the NISO standard.
+The reference XSL transform file will transform Baseprint XML to JATS XML that does include non-HTML-standard JATS `<p>` elements required by the NISO standard.